A phase-field method for modeling cracks with frictional contact: Closure

 A phase-field method has been proposed for modeling cracks with frictional contact.
 Built on standard approaches in phase-field modeling of fracture, the proposed method calculates the stress tensor in a regularized interface region by identifying the contact condition in an interface-oriented coordinate system.
 By doing so, the phase-field method accommodates contact behavior in the interface direction while imposing no-penetration constraints in other directions.
 Using benchmark examples in the literature, we have verified that the proposed method can provide numerical solutions very close to those obtained by a discrete method, showing little sensitivity to the length parameter for phase-field regularization.
 Moreover, by allowing the crack to evolve according to brittle fracture theory, we have demonstrated that the proposed phase-field method can also simulate propagation of frictional cracks.

 The proposed phase-field method has two key features that make it an appealing alternative to standard discrete methods.
 First, it can model a crack passing through the interior of elements without an explicit representation of geometry or enrichment of basis functions.
 Second, it does not require a sophisticated algorithm for imposing contact constraints on crack surfaces.
 Thanks to these two features, the phase-field method can be implemented far more easily than most of existing methods for frictional cracks.
+Furthermore, much like phase-field models of opening fractures, the proposed method may be well applied to more complex settings such as finite deformations, bulk plasticity, and coupled multiphysics.
 Therefore, it is believed that the phase-field method can be an attractive option even for modeling frictional interfaces that are stationary, let alone those that evolve.